-Usually, simple tasks, like crouching down, walking down stairs and jumping can become unachievable when we are suffering from knee pain.
+Usually, simple tasks, like crouching down, walking downstairs and jumping can become unachievable when we are suffering from knee pain.
 But don’t panic!!
-Most types of knee pain can be resolved quickly, without the pain, cost and inconvenience of knee surgery.
+Most types of knee pain can be resolved quickly, without the pain, cost, and inconvenience of knee surgery.

 What is the cause of your pain?

-There are a few very common types of knee pain that we see in our practice on a daily basis, mostly with great outcomes.
+There are a few common types of knee pain that we see in our practice on a daily basis, mostly with great outcomes.
 These include:

 “Runners Knee” (Patellofemoral joint pain)

-This knee pain is generally felt in the front of knee or under the kneecap (patella), and it can be felt as a sharp pain or as a dull ache.
+This knee pain is generally felt in the front of the knee or under the kneecap (patella), and it can be felt as sharp pain or as a dull ache.

-Generally the pain is worsened by running, walking up/down stairs and hills and by squatting down.
+Generally, the pain is worsened by running, walking up/down stairs and hills and by squatting down.
 A feeling of giving way is sometimes reported with patellofemoral joint pain.

 This is most noticeable when the quadricep muscles are activated (stairs, squatting, running).
 The poor tracking is often a result of tightness and/or weakness in your pelvis, hips or ankle (hopefully not all of them!).
 This leads to tightness on the outside of your thigh which pulls your patella out of line.

 Meniscal pain can be caused by a traumatic injury (eg twisting while the knee is carrying the body’s weight) or by gradual irritation.

 Ligament injuries are almost exclusively the result of an acute injury.
 There are 4 primary ligaments in the knee.
 These are the medial and lateral ligaments (MCL and LCL) on the sides of the knee and two cruciate ligaments deep inside the knee (ACL and PCL).

 When you injure a knee ligament, you will know about it!!
-It will be sore, there may be a cracking sound and often your will struggle to put weight on the leg immediately after.
+It will be sore, there may be a cracking sound and often you will struggle to put weight on the leg immediately after.

 The vast majority of ligament injuries will resolve with physiotherapy treatment that correctly diagnoses and treats the injury.

 Through a comprehensive assessment, we will be able to diagnose exactly what is causing your knee pain and set out a treatment plan which will lead to your recovery.

 Our focus at Wisdom physiotherapy is to see the body as a whole.
 Knee pain is very often a symptom of long-standing issues in other parts of your lower limbs.

-We use a combination of skilled manual therapy (hands on treatment) and personalised Clinical Pilates programs to correct any faulty movement patterns and to strengthen and lengthen your body to support your joints.
+We use a combination of skilled manual therapy (hands-on treatment) and personalised Clinical Pilates programs to correct any faulty movement patterns and to strengthen and lengthen your body to support your joints.